manuelgonzalvez/library-esp32-logger/readme.md

 #include "helpers.h"

-// Create a logger with a specific log level and name logger myLoggerB(LOGGER_DEBUG, "myLoggerB");
+// Create a logger with a specific log level and name, logger not added to the list. logger myLoggerB(LOGGER_DEBUG, "myLoggerB");
 ```
-1